mjasak/JoinFiles/README.md

-# VirtusLab_task
+# VirtusLab task

-General description
+The task is to implement a program, which will read two csv files, join them using a specified column and then write the result to the standard output.
+Users are able to specify the join type.
+Assumptions:
+1. Input files conform to the rfc4180
+2. Header is always present
+3. Rows may appear in any order
+4. Each input file can be much bigger than there is available memory on the machine

+My implementation is written with Python using Pandas package.
+Then it overrides the built-in shell *join* function with bash script to call the python program with specified arguments.

 ## Usage
-Program is designed to be used on Ubuntu system with python installed.
+Program is designed to be used on linux system with python installed.
 The goal was to execute program with a command:
 ```bash
 join file_path file_path column_name join_type
 ```